Watch on YouTube, or see the CVPR 2026 virtual tutorial page.

 A central theme is how infrastructure constraintsβincluding limited bandwidth, latency requirements, camera reliability, and edge computing budgetsβfundamentally shape algorithmic and architectural decisions.
 Attendees will learn how classical and modern deep learning techniques are adapted for continuous online operation, partial observability, and 99.9%+ system reliability.

-Attendees will interact with a live multi-camera perception system demonstrating online calibration, global multi-object tracking, and structured event inference under realistic bandwidth, latency, and hardware constraints.
+Attendees will interact with a live multi-camera perception system demonstrating online calibration, global multi-object tracking, and reliability under realistic bandwidth, latency, and hardware constraints.
 The system operates fully offline using local compute and networking, with pre-recorded fallback visualizations for all scenarios.
-Each component (calibration, tracking, event inference) can be demonstrated independently.
+Each component (calibration, tracking, reliability handling) can be demonstrated independently.

 While checkout-free retail serves as the motivating application, the tutorial deliberately abstracts away domain-specific details to focus on generalizable formulations applicable to autonomous vehicles, warehouses, smart cities, and sports analyticsβany application requiring automatic multi-camera calibration, real-time edge analysis, robust event detection with limited bandwidth, and scale deployment.
 The systems discussed have contributed to large-scale commercial deployments recognized through industry innovation awards and government-recognized R&D programs.